 Just Throw It In The Bag

 First things first; having a good beach bag is essential for a day at the beach!
-A bag that’s large enough to fit everyones needs and that is easy to carry is a must.
-Some of the best beach bags can be found at local surf shops, and souvenir stores.
+A bag that’s large enough to fit everyone’s needs and that is easy to carry is a must.
+Some of the best beach bags can be found at local surf shops and souvenir stores.
 Backpacks also make a great beach bag, just make sure you don’t mind getting a little sand in it!

 Protect What You Love

 When you’re on the beach, please keep in mind that we all need to make an effort to keep it clean!
 Put those plastic grocery bags to good use (and out of our oceans) and use them for trash disposal.
-Most beach public beach accesses on the OBX have garbage cans for disposal of your trash the end of your beach day.
-If you want to go a step further and eliminate the need of single use plastics, bring a recyclable bag to the beach for your trash, dump it at the end of the day, and wipe it out for the next time!
+Most beach public beach accesses on the OBX have garbage cans for disposal of your trash at the end of your beach day.
+If you want to go a step further and eliminate the need for single-use plastics, bring a recyclable bag to the beach for your trash, dump it at the end of the day, and wipe it out for the next time!

 Choose The Right Beach Access

 Each family and group that visits the Outer Banks is different and has different needs.
-Beach accesses up and down the Outer Banks feature beaches that have lifeguards on duty, bath houses with changing facilities, handicapped parking and wheel chair access, and more.
+Beach accesses up and down the Outer Banks feature beaches that have lifeguards on duty, bathhouses with changing facilities, handicapped parking and wheelchair access, and more.
 The handy website OBX Beach Access shows beach accesses from Corolla to Hatteras and the features of them all!

 Learn About Rip Currents + Ocean Safety